-Leader in the Nobel Peace Prize winning International Campaign to Ban Landmines
+Shares in the Nobel Prize for Peace awarded to the Int’l Campaign to Ban Landmines

 Personal and social change: aligning our why, what and how.